Particular/ServiceControl/tools/ResetConcurrencyFlag/README.md

 	<Value>efb8fb3d-7649-e0ea-f3fc-f77fc79abc3b</Value>
 </HeaderInfo>
 ```
-You need to copy the value of that header and run the tool against that value, eg
+You need to copy the value of that header and run the tool against that value.

+## How to run the tool

+### 1. Shut down Service Control
+Open the Services Panel, find the `Particular ServiceControl` instance and stop it.

+### 2. Start Service Control in Maintenance Mode
+From an administrative command prompt, run `ServiceControl.exe --maint`.
+This will expose the embedded RavenDB database via RavenDB Studio (by default at `http://localhost:33333/storage`).
+ServiceControl will keep processing messages as usual.

+### 3. Run the tool from the command line
+Example:
 ```cmd
 ResetMessageRetry.exe efb8fb3d-7649-e0ea-f3fc-f77fc79abc3b
 ```